 You have to submit your application online at the RISE Germany internship database before the deadline.

 Do not restrict your search to a single field of study.
 Many projects treat aspects of, for instance, biology as well as chemistry.
-Because the PhD students have to choose a field of study when they submit their offers, you may miss some of them if you restrict your search to one particular field.
+Because the internship providers have to choose a field of study when they submit their offers, you may miss some of them if you restrict your search to one particular field.

-You are required to write one cover letter for each project that you apply to.
+You are required to write one motivation letter for each project that you apply to.
 You should describe your motivation for applying for this research internship, and you should supplement your resume by explaining how your past experience has prepared you for the position.
 You may also add a few words about your plans for the future.
-As salutary address you can directly address the PhD students.
+As salutary address you can directly address the internship provider.
+We don’t have a word or page limits for the motivation letter.

+This is a document that you write/produce yourself.
 The “list of courses you will have completed by the time the internship begins” serves two purposes.
-First, since transcripts are ordered by semester rather than content, and because they often contain a large number of abbreviations, it is meant for the PhD students to better understand your academic history.
+First, since transcripts are ordered by semester rather than content, and because they often contain a large number of abbreviations, it is meant for the internship provider to better understand your academic history.
 And second, it gives you the chance to include all courses that are too recent to appear on the transcript.

 Yes, you have to upload an official current transcript in your online application.
 It does not matter if the transcript bears an “issued to student” stamp.
 Only official transcripts are accepted!
-Please feel free to open the sealed envelope in which you might receive your transcript in order to scan and upload it to your online application.
 In case you received an online password protected transcript be sure you print it out, scan it and upload it in your online application.

-Ask a senior academic from your university who can judge how well you would perform in an international research internship setting.
+Ask an academic from the university who can judge how well you would perform in an international research internship setting.
 For this purpose, someone who has taught a small class that you attended or supervised you in the laboratory is the best choice.
-Please ask your referee (has to hold a PhD degree at least) to upload the letter of recommendation in the online database and not to write it in the database’s “Remarks” text field.
-The letter of reference has to be submitted with the official letterhead of the respective university and the referee’s original signature.
-We therefore propose to scan and convert the letter of reference into a PDF document before submitting it online.
+Please ask your referee (must hold a PhD degree at least) to upload the letter of recommendation in the online database.
+The letter of reference must be submitted with the official letterhead of the respective university and the referee’s signature.
 Please find below a guideline for your professor of what the letter of reference should contain:

 - Since when and in what capacity have you known the applicant?